poanchen/poanchen.github.io/_posts/2016-10-28-how-to-pass-php-data-to-your-script-in-wordpress.md

 </pre>
 With this, the JavaScript can now add audio to that Div.
 Now it is time to create the js file that generate html for each audio on the fly.
 Then, we are done!

-## JavaScript code to generate html for each audio
+## JavaScript code to generate html for each audio &nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2016/10/28/how-to-pass-php-data-to-your-script-in-wordpress/createPlaylist.js" target="_blank">source code</a>

 <pre>
   <code class="javascript">